Nurses and midwives in a digital health future

 - what is practical and relevant for them as nurses and midwives

-- how a draft digital health capability framework could be used in hospitals and health services as a professional development guide for nursing and midwifery in the digital world
+- how a digital health capability framework could be used in hospitals and health services as a professional development guide for nursing and midwifery in the digital world

-Consultation includes an online survey, webinars, face-to-face consultations and the ability to provide written submissions.
+The consultation phase included an online survey, webinars, face-to-face consultations and the ability to provide written submissions.

 The program is being undertaken by the Australasian Institute of Digital Health (AIDH) in concert with the Australian Digital Health Agency (the Agency).
 Members of the Advisory Committee include: